Loading...

 Healthy Fats

-Include a small amount of healthy fats, such as avocado or a handful of nuts, to slow the digestion process.
+Add a small amount of healthy fats, such as avocado or a drizzle of olive oil, to stabilize your blood sugar response.

 Physical Activity